-BCS 591: Readings at the PhD level BCS 595: Research at the PhD level BCS 999: Doctoral Dissertation
+BCSC 595: Research at the PhD level BCSC 999: Doctoral Dissertation

 Research Activities

 In contrast to other GEBS programs, BCS does not have a formal lab rotation requirement.
 Students are encouraged to move as quickly as possible into a lab (after suitable negotiation with the faculty mentor) and engage in research activities for the entire duration of the 3 (or more) years spent in BCS fulfilling course requirements and completing the dissertation.
 Students are also required to make a formal presentation about their on-going research to the Department (students, postdocs, and faculty) at the biweekly BCS Lunch no later than their third semester in the program.